BasirS/poke-analytics_project/README.md

 The objective of this project is to:

 1. Analyze the global sales data of Pokémon games using the VGChartz dataset.
-2. Examine Pokémon-specific traits (e.g., types, abilities) through the PokeAPI to explore their impact on the games' success.
+2. Examine prominent Pokémon-specific base stats through the PokeAPI to explore their impact on the games' success.
-3. Demonstrate skills in Python programming, data visualization, and modular code design via OOP principles.
+3. Demonstrate skills in Python programming, data visualization techniques, and modular code design via OOP principles.

 ### Tools and Techniques Used:
-- **Python Libraries**: `pandas`, `matplotlib`, `requests`
+- **Python Libraries**: `pandas`, `NumPy`, `matplotlib`, `seaborn`, `requests`, `Beautiful Soup`, `python-pptx`, `Pillow`
-- **Visualization Platforms**: `matplotlib`, Tableau
+- **Visualization**: Python (matplotlib, seaborn) with integrated images from a Tableau presentation.
-- **Object-Oriented Programming**: Encapsulation of functionality into reusable classes
+- **Object-Oriented Programming**: Encapsulation of functionality into reusable classes (e.g., PokeAPI).

 ---

 ## Key Hypotheses

 ### 1. Dataset Hypothesis
-The commercial success of Pokémon games is significantly influenced by key attributes like platform availability, regional sales trends, and franchise timelines.
-Games released during peak franchise moments (e.g., new generation launches) or on widely adopted platforms (like Nintendo DS) outperform others globally.
+This analysis will quantitatively explore the relationship between global sales of Pokémon games and factors such as platform availability, regional sales trends, and franchise timeline.
+The idea is to investigate whether games released during periods of heightened franchise interest or on widely adopted platforms exhibit higher global sales.

 ### 2. API Hypothesis
-The success of Pokémon games is deeply rooted in internal elements like the design of popular Pokémon (e.g., Snorlax), their abilities, and type combinations.
-Pokémon with unique traits or pivotal roles in the storyline significantly boost their games’ appeal and popularity.
+This exploration will qualitatively examine how intrinsic Pokémon characteristics might contribute to the appeal and popularity of the games they are featured in.
+The analysis will consider how Pokémon with pivotal roles in the storyline may influence player engagement and game reception.

 ---